GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 ### Login

 Tesseract login is based solely on the **Google OAuth 2.0** client right now.
-When the user logs in, a special encrypted cookie working as a master key is created and set via HTTPS protocol.
-There's no database of connections or users at all.
+When the user logs in, a special encrypted cookie - a master key - is created and set via HTTPS protocol.
+This cookie is protected from tampering and its parameters can be modified in the administration panel, or remotely via authenticated API calls.
+There's no database of connections or authenticated users at all.
+The default login URL is **/login** and the default logout URL is **/logout**.

 ### Permissions